Health and Nutrition

 Generally, challenges experienced by the public in accessing health care in northern Uganda include regular stock-out of medication, absents of medical staff, lack of regular and emergency transport to health facilities, limited awareness of proper hygiene and nutrition standards and lack of the capacity to meet such basic standards for their families, one known outcome is high levels of iron- deficiencies in children.

-In a way of dealing with this challenges, Link to Progress’ integrated program component of Health and nutrition provides for a contribution to schools’ lunch programs where the schools’ lunch is supplemented with nutrients needed for good health, planting of fruit trees at the school to complement the diet of the children and conducting annual medical checks for children in selected districts of northern Uganda.
+In a way of dealing with these challenges, Link to Progress’ integrated program component of Health and nutrition provides for a contribution to schools’ lunch programs where the schools’ lunch is supplemented with nutrients needed for good health, planting of fruit trees at the school to complement the diet of the children and conducting annual medical checks for children in selected districts of northern Uganda.